Kmohamedalie/CIFAR10_ML-vs-DL/README.md

 Figure 7: The svm classifier

-b.
-Convolutional Neural Networks
+b. <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network">Convolutional Neural Networks</a>
 First introduced by Kunihiko FuKushima in the 1979 called “Neocognitron”, a basic image recognition neural network [8].
 Kunihiko’s Neocognitron laid the foundation of research around convolutional neural networks by Yann LeCun in 1980 [9].
 Since then, CNNs (Convolutional Neural Networks) have been widely adopted for image recognition and object detection.
-Some known CNN architectures are the classic LeNet-5, AlexNet, VGGNet, GoogleNet, ResNet, ZFNet [10].
+Some known CNN architectures are the classic <a href="https://en.wikipedia.org/wiki/LeNet">LeNet-5</a>, <a href="https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf">AlexNet</a>, <a href="https://arxiv.org/pdf/1409.1556.pdf">VGGNet</a>, <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43022.pdf">GoogleNet</a>, <a href="https://arxiv.org/pdf/1512.03385v1.pdf">ResNet</a>, <a href="https://towardsdatascience.com/zfnet-an-explanation-of-paper-with-code-f1bd6752121d">ZFNet</a> [10].
 In this paper we used a simple deep network which is explained and demonstrated below.

 Model Architecture:
-The proposed solution has four convolutional and pooling layers, one flattened, two full connected layers and an output layer.
+The proposed solution has four <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network">convolutional</a>  and <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network"> pooling layers</a>, one flattened, two full connected layers and an output layer.
 The first convolution layer has a filter of 32, kernel size of 3, three channel image size of 64x64, and a relu activation function.
-The second layer is Max pooling with pool size and strides set to 2.
-One flattened layer, two fully connected layers with relu activation function, a final output layer with 10 neurons for each one of the 10 classes and a SoftMax activation function for multiclass, which is suitable and better than sigmoid.
+The second layer is <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network">Max pooling </a> with pool size and strides set to 2.
+One flattened layer, two fully connected layers with <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network">relu activation function</a>, a final output layer with 10 neurons for each one of the 10 classes and a <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network">SoftMax activation function</a> for multiclass, which is suitable and better than <a href="https://en.wikipedia.org/wiki/Convolutional_neural_network">sigmoid</a>.
  ![image](https://user-images.githubusercontent.com/63104472/219053733-92dea681-3bd4-4590-9821-1427825179aa.png)

 Figure 8: Model architecture                    source: project notebook